Jeremy enjoys gaming when not helping manage the college he graduated from.

 Fire Emblem fans are familiar with how brutal the strategic fantasy series can be.
 Whenever one of your characters falls in battle, they're gone forever.
 No revives, no healing, nothing.
 Sacred Stones, for the Game Boy Advance, continues this trend, but was unique from other Fire Emblem titles: players could explore a world map, and freely level up their characters, contrary to past entries in the series.
 Your array of combatants include warriors who wield swords, lances, axes, or bows, and mages, who harness several types of magic.

 Ephraim is the green-haired protagonist of the game, along with his sister, Eirika.
 Ephraim is a great warrior and tactician, both in the story and in gameplay.
 He can only use one type of weapon, even when he upgrades to his Great Lord class, but his strength, defense, skill, and speed stats are all high.
 Additionally, his defense against magic (resistance) is good for a non-mage.
-To top things off, he can form support bonds (*see below) with many excellent units, including Eirika, Tana, and L'Arachel.
+To top things off, he can form support bonds* with many excellent units, including Erika, Tana, and L'Arachel.
 Ephraim also obtains a formidable legendary lance in the story.

 "Every soldier in this area is trying to find us.
 The enemy has us vastly outnumbered.
 Attacking the castle is a ridiculous idea.
-If the enemy thinks the same... then we may have our opening.
+If the enemy thinks the same... then we may have our opening."

 6. Cormag / Tana

 Weapon (both): Lance

 Sixth place is a tie between Cormag and Tana, both lance-wielding and animal-riding fighters.
 Both are fast and powerful; Cormag has slightly better strength and stamina, while Tana excels in skill (chance to hit) and speed.
 Both are powerful units who are granted extra movement due to their mounts; Cormag rides a wyvern (a dragon-like creature), Tana controls a pegasus.
-Like all mounted units, keep these two away from bows and arrows, which inflict extra damage to them.
+Like all flying units, keep these two away from bows and arrows, which inflict extra damage to them.

 If you're having trouble deciding whether Cormag or Tana is superior, why not use both?
-There's infinite experience in Sacred Stones; you can train them both to reach the max level.
+There's infinite experience in Sacred Stones; you can train them each to reach the max level.
 Additionally, Cormag and Tana can form a support bond with each other; if you get the bond to A-rank, the two will spend their lives together.
-Players, what good is being a master tactician if you don't get to work as a matchmaker, too?
+Hey, what good is being a master tactician if you don't get to work as a matchmaker, too?

-Cormag: War itself is madness, even more so if it's for greed or the fantasy of power.
+Cormag: "War itself is madness, even more so if it's for greed or the fantasy of power."

-Tana: I hope our efforts end this war quickly.
-I don't want to see anyone else die.
+Tana: "I hope our efforts end this war quickly.
+I don't want to see anyone else die."

 5. Joshua / Marisa

-Weapon (both): Sword
+Weapon (Both): Sword

-Last tie in the countdown, I promise.
+Last tie in the count down, I promise.
 If you're looking for a fast and precise unit who will often inflict critical hits (which do triple damage), the Myrmidons Joshua and Marisa are your best options.
 Like most Myrmidons, Joshua and Marisa have weak defenses—but their awesome speed allows them to dodge many attacks, then counterattack with numerous strikes.
 Use either (or both) to harness some lethal swordplay.

 In Sacred Stones, whenever a unit upgrades to the next class, they pick between one of two choices.
 I recommend changing Joshua from Myrmidon to Swordmaster, allowing increased strength and critical chance, and turning Marisa into an Assassin, which makes her faster and grants an ability to one-hit kill foes.
 Like Cormag and Tana, if you can't decide between the two, use both: you can have them support each other, and potentially fall in love.

-Joshua: When two swordsmen meet, they should duel to test each other's skills.
+Joshua: "When two swordsmen meet, they should duel to test each other's skills."

-Marisa: ...
-You want me to kill you?
+Marisa: "...
+You want me to kill you?"

 Weapon: Sword (and potentially axes or bows, depending on the chosen upgrade)

 Eventually, you can promote him into either a Ranger or a Hero.
 Rangers have better movement and can fight from range with bows; Heroes can wield axes and receive stronger battle stats.
 Both choices are good, but I'd recommend Hero for the boosted attributes.
 Gerik is a reliable unit who can work well in any situation, and he has many support options to further increase his usefulness.

-Gerik: I'm sorry, I didn't mean to laugh.
-Are you still mad?
+Gerik: "I'm sorry, I didn't mean to laugh.
+Are you still mad?"

-Marisa: I'm still mad.
+Marisa: "I'm still mad."